open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 ##### Field `profile_id`

-A unique identifier for a profile.
+A globally unique identifier for a profile.
 The ID is a 16-byte array.
 An ID with all zeroes is considered invalid.
 This field is required.